GigawattDigital/securesilo/README.md

 ## Generate the public and private keys that will be used to encrypt your data at rest on the server

-To complete the admin account setup, will be prompted to generate a public/private key pair, and then to download the private key file.
+To complete the admin account setup, you'll be prompted to generate a public/private key pair, and to download the private key file.

 Be sure to save the private key file in a safe place.
 You will need it to create backup private keys,